 Our evolving health initiative aims to take this fragmented system and optimize it through digital tools and data systems that will directly address the inefficiency of building a health system for one population at the expense of another.

 Fragmentation in global health funding has slowed progress on saving lives and keeping families and communities healthy.
 Our team seeks to jumpstart this progress by leading partnerships that align donors and implementers around a common set of principles, practices, and reporting structures in community health—reducing redundancies and unlocking funds to broaden the scope of services families can expect to receive at the community level.
 We view digital tools and data systems as accelerators that will improve accountability, resource allocation, and quality of care delivered to people previously left behind.

-Integrated, digitally-enabled community health systems could be a critical next step in advancing the work we’ve already begun through our advocacy for UHC, and a means to truly ensure good health for all translates to all lives on the ground.
+Integrated, digitally-enabled community health systems could be a critical next step in advancing the work we’ve already begun through our advocacy for UHC and SDG 3 more broadly, and a means to truly ensure good health for all translates to all lives on the ground.

 This piece was also part of a month-long focus on health in the lead up to the 2018 World Health Assembly in May 2018.